 Research Seminar in Computer Generated Music

-This course is an opportunity for students who have completed Music 220A/B to pursue an independent research project in computer music.
+This course is an opportunity for students to pursue an independent research project in computer music.
 Students regularly present their research and project progress in weekly seminar-style class meetings.
-In addition, projects in progress are documented on the web thoroughly.
+In addition, projects in progress are documented on the web.

 This is a 4-unit course.
 It can be taken for 2 or 3 units to accommodate grad students, but everyone is expected to work at the 4-unit level.